Overview

 Dissertation

 Cooperstock's dissertation examines the Promise Neighborhood initiative, a federal place-based intervention implemented by the U.S. Department of Education.
-Promise Neighborhoods address the entire ecosystem where schools are embedded, targeting both underperforming schools and the neighborhoods that they are situated within.
+Promise Neighborhoods address the entire ecosystem where schools are embedded, targeting both underperforming schools and the disadvantaged neighborhoods that they are situated within.
 She assesses the geographic distribution of Promise Neighborhood funding and considers the implications for the creation of present-day educational opportunity gaps, in addition to estimating effects of the program on student academic outcomes nationally and in the state of Texas.
 She answers two primary questions through her dissertation research: (1) Does the funding selection process for Promise Neighborhoods target the most disadvantaged schools and neighborhoods? and (2) What is the effect of Promise Neighborhood funding on student academic outcomes, and are there heterogeneous effects by student characteristics?

 Promise Neighborhood boundaries are in non-standard geographic units because target areas are defined by applicants.
 Drawing from Promise Neighborhood application materials obtained from the U.S. Department of Education through a series of FOIA requests, Cooperstock uses geospatial techniques to construct a novel longitudinal database of Census block-, tract-, school-, and school district-level outcomes and covariates.
 She uses multiple data sources to do so, including national data from the U.S. Census and custom data tabulations from the Stanford Education Data Archive (SEDA), in addition to restricted, individual-level student administrative data from the Texas Statewide Longitudinal Data System (SLDS).